-Everything you need has been compiled into a bundle below and should run you about $300-350 depending on sale prices.
 If this is more than you’re looking to spend, you can certainly cut some corners (especially if you already own a good vacuum sealer).
 I’ll discuss each item in the bundle after the table below and tell you what you absolutely need versus what’s only “nice to have”.

 Starter Sous Vide Machine – Anova WiFi